 Instructions

-To help designers get started, I have created a set of instructions on how to use the design system.
+To help designers get started, I created a set of instructions on how to use the design system.

 Mobile App